Academics » English Language Arts

 Content-Based Literacy: EL Education Modules

 We use EL Education’s ELA Modules; module lessons are a daily one hour block that address the Missouri ELA Learning Standards for speaking and listening, reading literary and informational texts, and writing.
-Each grade level includes four modules, which span the full school year.
-The four modules allow students to build important knowledge based on a compelling scientific, literary, or social studies topic.
-Examples of module topics include: toys and play, weather, animal adaptations, local communities, literary classics, the American Revolution, and the impact of natural disasters.
-By studying only four topics per year, our students are able to become experts.
+Each grade level includes three modules, which span the full school year.
+The three modules allow students to build important knowledge based on a compelling scientific, literary, or social studies topic.
+Examples of module topics include: toys and play, weather, animal adaptations, tools and work, literary classics, the American Revolution, and the impact of natural disasters.
+By studying only three topics per year, our students are able to become experts.
 They delve deeply into rich texts, build strong academic vocabularies, and create authentic written work related to their learning.
 These studies build children’s knowledge about the world around them, which fuels reading comprehension and critical thinking.